pamelaosuna/SynapFlow/README.md

 pip install mmcv-full==1.4.0
 ```

-Currently, the packages needed for spine detection are not integrated and need to be installed as a separate environment following [Spine-Detection-with-CNNs](https://github.com/pamelaosuna/Spine-Detection-with-CNNs/tree/6661e1622ff1166bc2e8ec7da91c620d9ad6a249?tab=readme-ov-file#installation).

 ## Getting started
 - Filenames should finish with '_layerXXX.png' and zero-filled (e.g. '_layer01.png', '_layer02.png', etc).
 - Images must be 8-bit already.